Everyone knows the old joke: what is worse than finding a worm in your apple? Answer: Half a worm. The saying

 Codling moth photos courtesy of Denis Crawford of

 In early spring the moths emerge about the time the fruit trees are in full bloom.
-The adult moths are about 10
+Tiny, pinhead-sized eggs are

-moves down the trunk and branches it searches for a suitable place to spin a cocoon.
+and moves down the trunk and branches, it searches for a suitable place to spin a cocoon.
 This might be under

-loose bark, in a crevice or in the ground.
-As the weather begins to cool down the last larvae do not pupate immediately
+loose bark, in a crevice, or in the ground.
+As the weather begins to cool, the last larvae do not pupate

 Physical and Cultural Controls